georgesung/frontend-nanodegree-neighborhood-map/README.md

 ## Boston/Cambridge Neighborhood Map - Places to Visit

 This is a neighborhood map web application that introduces the user to interesting places to visit around the Boston/Cambridge area in Massachusetts.
-The app utilizes the Google Maps API as well as the Wikipedia API.
+The app utilizes the Google Maps API (for the map, markers, and info windows) and the Wikipedia API (for the content inside the info windows).

 ### How to run this application